Hack exposes vulnerability of cash-strapped US water plants

 The intruder’s timing and visibility seemed almost comical to cybersecurity experts.
 A supervisor monitoring a plant console about 1:30 p.m. saw a cursor move across the screen and change settings, Gualtieri said, and was able to immediately reverse it.
 The intruder was in and out in five minutes.

 The public was never in peril, though the intruder took “the sodium hydroxide up to dangerous levels,” the sheriff said.
-Also, plant safeguards would have detected the chemical alteration in the 24-36 hours it would have taken to affect the water supply, he said.
+Also, plant safeguards would have detected the chemical alteration in the 24 hours to 36 hours it would have taken to affect the water supply, he said.

 Gualtieri said Tuesday that water goes to holding tanks before reaching customers, and “it would have been caught by a secondary chemical check.”
-He did not know if the hacker was domestic or foreign — and said no one related to a plant employee was suspected.
+He did not know if the hacker was domestic or foreign, and said no one related to a plant employee was suspected.
 He said the FBI and Secret Service were assisting in the investigation.
-How the hacker got in remains unclear, he said, though it was possible the hacker was able to create administrator credentials.

 Jake Williams, CEO of the cybersecurity firm Rendition Infosec, said engineers have been creating safeguards “since before remote control via cyber was a thing,” making it highly unlikely the breach could have led to “a cascade of failures” tainting Oldsmar’s water.

-The serious threat is from nation-state hackers like the Russian agents blamed for the months-long SolarWinds campaign that has plagued U.S. agencies and the private sector for at least eight months and was discovered in December.
+The serious threat is from nation-state hackers such as the Russian agents blamed for the monthslong SolarWinds campaign that has plagued U.S. agencies and the private sector for at least eight months and was discovered in December.
 While U.S. officials have called SolarWinds a grave threat, they also call it cyberespionage, rather than an attempt to do damage.

 Laying boobytraps that could be triggered in an armed conflict is another matter.
 Russian hackers are known to have infiltrated U.S. industrial control systems,including the power grid, and Iranian agents are blamed for the breach of a suburban New York dam in 2013.
 But there is no indication any “logic bombs” have been activated, as Russia did in Ukraine when military hackers briefly brought down parts of the electrical grid in the winters of 2015 and 2016.

-A 2020 paper in the Journal of Environmental Engineering found that water utilities have been hacked by a variety of actors, including amateurs just poking around, disgruntled former employees, cybercriminals looking to profit and state-sponsored hackers.
-Although such incidents have been relatively few that does not mean the risk is low and that most water systems are secure.
-This is because so-called “air gaps” between internet-connected networks and the systems that directly manage pumps and other plant components are becoming less common.
+A 2020 paper in the Journal of Environmental Engineering found that water utilities have been hacked by a variety of intruders, including amateurs just poking around, disgruntled former employees, cybercriminals looking to profit and state-sponsored hackers.
+Although such incidents have been relatively few, that does not mean the risk is low and that most water systems are secure.

-“The reality is that many cybersecurity incidents either go undetected, and consequently unreported or are not disclosed because doing so may jeopardize the victims reputation, customers trust, and, consequently, revenues,” the paper says.

 After Friday’s incident, Oldsmar officials disabled the remote-access system and warned other city leaders in the region — which was hosting the Super Bowl — to check their systems.